OUR CORE VALUES

 On the path of creating net-new products for customers, we will fail, and that is okay!
 Sure, we want to “be right” more often than “we’re wrong.”
 We take smart leaps of faith, with criteria for success and failure.
 In our company, failing must not produce condemnation or shame, rather put higher value on trying our very best.

-Things can look good on the outside, but we want to know they are actually good on the inside.
+It’s easy to make things look good on the outside, but we want to know they are actually good on the inside.
 This has massive implications on all our work and results.
-If we miss our goals, we own it and say so.
-No covering up.
+Personally, we live out lives of integrity—we walk what we talk.
+If we miss our goals, we own it and say so—no covering up.
 We don’t misrepresent what our products can do.
-We constantly seek what is true, not just what will make us right or confirm our position.
-Truth is sustainable.
+Integrity is sustainable.

 As an organization and as individuals not one of us is perfect.
 We may, and should, get a lot of things right.
 But, we will also fail.
 Admitting our failure and correcting for it is a source of strength, not shame.
 We extend forgiveness when wronged.